-Since inception, we have financed our business primarily through the issuance of equity securities, funding from strategic partners and government grants, revenue from services and product sales.
-On December 19, 2013 we entered into a credit agreement (described below under the heading "Athyrium Credit Agreement") with lenders for a US\$25 million secured term loan.
+Since inception, we have financed our business primarily through the issuance of equity securities, funding from strategic partners, government grants and rebates (including the research and development tax incentive income), revenue from services and product sales.

+On December 19, 2013 we entered into a Credit Agreement which was subsequently amended in January 2015 (described below under the heading "Athyrium Credit Agreement") with lenders for a US\$25 million secured term loan.
 The term loan has a maturity date of December 19, 2018 and bears interest at 10.5% per annum.
 Interest payments are due quarterly over the five-year term of the term loan and, other than as described further below, we are not required to make payments of principal for amounts outstanding under the term loan until the maturity.
 Subject to certain exceptions, the term loan is secured by substantially all of our assets, including our intellectual property.
+For further details, see Notes to Consolidated Financial Statements - Note 16, Summary of Significant Accounting Policies - Borrowings - Athyrium Credit Agreement.

 We believe we have sufficient cash and cash equivalents to fund our operations for at least the next twelve months.